2012 Kia Sedona Performance

 Acceleration and Power

 The 2012 Kia Sedona comes with a 3.5-liter, 271-horsepower V6 engine.
 Reviewers say the engine is plenty powerful enough for around-town driving.
 The standard six-speed automatic transmission has a manual shift mode, which reviewers appreciate.
-Reviewers also don’t say much about the new six-speed automatic transmission.
 The EPA rates the 2012 Kia Sedona at 18 mpg in the city and 25 mpg on the highway.

 - "The 2012 Kia Sedona's 3.5-liter V6 generates plenty of power for family and domestic shuttling duties. ..." -- Edmunds

-- "A six-speed automatic transmission includes a manual-shift mode, something few minivans offer.
-The 3.5-liter V-6 makes 271 horsepower and 248 pounds-feet of torque." -- Cars.com
+- "A six-speed automatic transmission includes a manual-shift mode, something few minivans offer." -- Cars.com

 Handling and Braking

-Reviewers are somewhat impressed with the Sedona’s handling.
+Reviewers are somewhat impressed with the 2012 Sedona’s handling.
 While it’s no sports car, it can handle curvy roads without drama and is easy to live with in parking lots.
-Still, at least one reviewer compares the Sedona’s handling to the Odyssey’s, which is high-praise in the minivan segment.
+At least one reviewer compares the Sedona’s handling to the Odyssey’s, which is high-praise in the minivan segment.